Everything you need to know about the Taylor Hawkins Foo Fighters tribute concerts

 Chris Rock will also make a special guest appearance alongside Dave Chappell.

-Charity, Music Support, who help those who work in music and live events affected by mental ill-health and/or addiction have been announced as one of the gig beneficiaries.
+Charity, Music Support, who help those who work in music and live events affected by mental ill-health and/or addiction, have been announced as one of the gig beneficiaries.

 In a statement online, the charity said that they were “incredibly grateful, touched, honoured and privileged to have been chosen as one of the beneficiary charities for these amazing shows”.